orangejuice/blog/data/activity/movie-钢琴家-2002/record.en.md

     Polanski / Adrien Brody Thomas Kretschmann
 ---

-Facing destiny with melancholy and no resistance, struggling to survive amid the ruins.
-Fortunately, having some talent, was repeatedly favored and rescued by those who value it.
-Witnessing so many horrific moments and still being able to survive is extremely lucky.
-A wonderful war autobiographical film with a steady and powerful rhythm.
+Facing fate with a melancholic peace, struggling to survive amid ruins.
+Fortunately, blessed with talent, he repeatedly receives help from those who appreciate his gifts.
+Surviving so many terrifying moments and still living to tell the tale, he is indeed incredibly lucky.
+An extraordinary war autobiography film with a steady and strong pace.